StorSimple 1200 migration to Azure File Sync

 - Locate your Storage Sync Service resource.

 - Create a new sync group within the Storage Sync Service resource for each Azure file share.
 In Azure File Sync terminology, the Azure file share will become a cloud endpoint in the sync topology that you're describing with the creation of a sync group.
-As you're creating the sync group, give it a familiar name so that you recognize which set of files syncs here.
+When you create the sync group, give it a familiar name so that you recognize which set of files syncs there.
 Make sure you reference the Azure file share with a matching name.

-- After the sync group is created, a row for it will appear in the list of sync groups.
+- After you create the sync group, a row for it will appear in the list of sync groups.
 Select the name (a link) to display the contents of the sync group.
 You'll see your Azure file share under Cloud endpoints.

 Be sure to turn on cloud tiering!
 This is required if your local server does not have enough space to store the total size of your data in the StorSimple cloud storage.
 Set your tiering policy, temporarily for the migration, to 99% volume free space.